WHAT A LOGO IS.

 Memorable: A good logo should be recongizable as yours.
 When someone sees your logo for a second time they should know that they have seen your business before.

 Timeless: Leave trends to fashion.
 A good logo does not rely on a popular trend to look good.
-Look at Coke Cola, their logo is relatively unchanged since 1885.
+Look at Coca-Cola, their logo is relatively unchanged since 1885.
 Simply brilliant.

 STANDARD TYPES OF LOGO